winitzki/scall/tutorial/programming_dhall.md

 The function-type functor `H a = F a → G a` is covariant if `F` is contravariant and `G` is covariant.
 Similarly, `H` is contravariant if `F` is covariant and `G` is contravariant.

-For convenience, we define the `Arrow` combinator:
+For convenience, we define the `Arrow` constructor:
 ```dhall
 let Arrow : (Type → Type) → (Type → Type) → (Type → Type)
   = λ(F : Type → Type) → λ(G : Type → Type) → λ(a : Type) → F a → G a
 ```

-We can automatically construct the evidence values for the cases we just described:
+We can  derive the evidence values for the cases we just described:

 ```dhall
 let contrafunctorFunctorArrow